neufeld/AXIOME3/README.md

 │   ├── masked_aligned_rep_seqs.qza
 │   ├── rooted_tree.qza
 │   └── unrooted_tree.qza
-├── rarefy
-│   └── rarefied_table.qza
-├── rarefy_exported
-│   ├── ASV_rarefied_table_combined.log
-│   ├── ASV_rarefied_table_combined.tsv
-│   ├── feature-table.biom
-│   └── feature-table.tsv
 └── taxonomy
     ├── taxonomy_log.txt
     ├── taxonomy.qza
     └── taxonomy.qzv
+├── version_info.txt
 ```

 _if you don't see the above message (notice the smiley face, ":)"), or your output directory is missing some files, it means the pipeline is not successfully run.
 Check with the lab's bioinformatician if the error is not obvious_

 #### Post Analysis
-This section is the extension of "Core Analysis" section. **It requires all the outputs from the "Core Analysis" section, so DO NOT remove any files or folders if you wish to run this section**
+This section is the extension of "Core Analysis" section. **It requires all the outputs from the "Core Analysis" section, so DO NOT remove any files or folders if you wish to run this section.**

+None of the "Post Analysis" steps are time-consuming, so you may re-run this section multiple times by varying user supplied parameters (e.g. metadata, sampling-depth).

 ##### - Core Metrics Phylogeny -
 It generates PCoA plots based on various distance metrics (Jaccard, Bray-Curtis, Weighted/Unweighted Unifrac), and all the intermediate outputs.

-8. Generate configuration file.
+1. Generate configuration file.

 ```
 - General Format -